jheffat/Codes_Lab/Calculator_in_one_string/README.md

 ex.: "34+7*3-44/2*2.5"

-Is a function that will perform same task as eval() does, but limited, the function is wrote in scientific mode which it follows the arithmetic rules.
+Is a function that will perform same task as eval() does, but limited, the function is written in scientific mode which it follows the arithmetic rules.

-Despite the existence of the eval() method in python, i wrote this generic to exercise my logic and understand how eval() is wrote like.
+Despite the existence of the eval() method in python, I wrote this generic to exercise my logic and understand how eval() works.

 It will perfom a huge operation using - + * / and ^(Exponential notation) in one string.